LateefAkinola/javascript-intermediate-campaign-bounty/README.md

 #### Handling Errors with `try-catch-finally`

+The `try-catch-finally` structure handles potential errors, informs the user of any issues, and keeps the UI up-to-date.

 In the `addBookToStore()` function, a `try` block contains code that gathers and validates user input for adding a book to the store.
 If any validation fails, an error is thrown.

 ##### `try` Block